uon-hci/tools/docs/docs/CEID-course.md

 accurate model than the modal model by introducing a three part **working memory** replacing the short-term store.
 In 2000, they added a fourth component in the model.
 These components are:

-- **Central executive**: acts as a supervisory system controlling to flow of information from and to its slave systems: the phonological loop and the visuo-spatial sketchpad,
+- **Central executive**: acts as a supervisory system controlling the flow of information from and to its slave systems: the phonological loop and the visuo-spatial sketchpad,
 - **Phonological loop**: stores information in a phonological form (speech-based, verbal content),
 - **Visuo-visual sketch**: stores the spatial and/or visual data,